noahdreifus/gReLU-Inference/README.md

 ## Previous Work

 In the paper by Linder et al. (2023), they showed that Borzoi can predict exon-intron coverage patterns with striking concordance for even long genes with many exons.
-Borzoi's predictions match RNA-seq coverage with a mean 0.83 Pearson R across human samples and can explains a significant amount of the variation observed between tracks (such as tissue- and cell type-specific differences).
+Borzoi's predictions match RNA-seq coverage with a mean 0.83 Pearson R across human samples and can explain a significant amount of the variation observed between tracks (such as tissue- and cell type-specific differences).

 ## Borzoi Architecture